codereader/FbxToLwo/README.md

 # FbxToLwo - Convert Meshes from FBX to Lightwave LWO

-Command-line utility to convert FBX meshes to Lightwave's LWO2 file format, based on the [OpenFBX library](https://github.com/nem0/OpenFBX).
+Command-line utility to convert FBX meshes to Lightwave's LWO2 file format, based on the [OpenFBX library](https://github.com/nem0/OpenFBX) and the LWO2 exporter code as used in the [DarkRadiant Level Editor](https://github.com/codereader/DarkRadiant).

 Keeps material names, normals and vertex colours intact.
 Will merge vertices sharing the same set of attributes.